 Swim, camp, dive, fish, go kayaking, and take a real jungle expedition at Blue Spring State Park, an ancient home of the Timucuan tribe.
 Stretching over 1,000 hectare (2,600 acre) of land, this park offers an array of eco-activities.
 Fifty-one camp sites, 27 of which are equipped with electricity, can be reserved if you plan on staying longer.
 Even a few air-conditioned cabins in the woods are available.
 While swimming is popular, it is not allowed during the season when manatees are present.
 Also, when the park reaches full capacity, no one may enter until space opens up, so you are advised to arrive early.
-Add Blue Spring State Park to your Orange City travel itinerary, and discover new vacation ideas by using our Orange City vacation trip planner.
+Put Blue Spring State Park into our Orange City travel itinerary planner and find out what's close by, where to stay, and where to head next.

 Plan your trip to Orange City